PM Modi to lead yoga session at UN headquarters on June 21 - ExBulletin

 So proud of India’s impact in the world.
 From yoga to cooking to technology, education, science, arts, entertainment…and beyond, said Michelin-starred chef, author, filmmaker and entrepreneur Vikas Khanna in a tweet, welcoming Prime Minister Modi, who will travel from New York to Washington.
 DC on June 21 for his first official state visit on June 22.

-As an Indian living in America for nearly 25 years, I am truly honored by Prime Minister Modis’ visit to the United States.
+As an Indian living in America for nearly 25 years, I am truly honored by Prime Minister Modi’s visit to the United States.
 It has been a bridge between the two largest democracies in the world.
-At the same time, he gave us opportunities, he gave us a voice and also gave us pride in representing our country in America,” Khanna said in a video message accompanying his tweet.
+At the same time, he gave us opportunities, he gave us a voice and also gave us pride in representing our country in America, Mr. Khanna said in a video message accompanying his tweet.

-Khanna said he is really looking forward to the visit and will also be inspired to showcase India in its highest glory to the world.
+Mr. Khanna said he was really looking forward to the visit and would also be inspired to showcase India in its highest glory to the world.

 |